Healthy Food Hunt

 - Have your child cut out pictures of many different kinds foods from the grocery ads.

-- Explain to your preschooler that fruits, vegetables, milk products, grains, and meat are healthy and help our bodies grow and be strong.
+- Explain to your preschooler that fruits, vegetables, milk products, grains, and meat help our bodies grow to be healthy and strong.

 - Help your child hunt through the cut-out foods and have her place the healthy foods in one pile and the non-healthy foods in another.
-As she does this, you can also reinforce vegetable and fruit names with her.
+Use this activity as an opportunity to review fruit and vegetable names.

 - Ask your child to make a healthy dinner on a paper plate by picking some foods from the healthy foods pile and gluing them onto the paper plate to make a complete meal.
 She can even make extra healthy plates for other members of the family.